kspearrin/ff-password-exporter/README.md

 ## Contributing

 FF Password Exporter is written in Electron with JavaScript.
-Contributions are welcome via pull request!
+Contributions/pull requests are welcome!

 **Requirements**